Haseen Dillruba

 The film premiered on 2 July 2021 on Netflix.
 It received mixed reviews from critics.
 Haseen Dilruba emerged as the most-watched Hindi film on Netflix of that year, reaching top 10 in 22 countries.

+A sequel titled Phir Aayi Hasseen Dillruba premiered on Netflix on 9 August 2024.

 Plot

-Rani, a housewife, is outside her home, feeding dogs, when her house suddenly explodes, presumably killing her husband, Rishab "Rishu" Saxena.
+Rani Kashyap Saxena, a housewife, is outside her home, feeding dogs, when her house suddenly explodes, presumably killing her husband, Rishab "Rishu" Saxena.
 The police find a body charred-beyond-recognition, with a severed hand which Rani identifies as Rishu's.
 The movie alternates between the past (narrated in flashback) and the present; the reality of the explosion is interwoven with the police investigation going on in the present-day.

-A flashback reveals the arranged marriage between the two, where he fell for her instantly, while she married him only because her boyfriend had abandoned her.
-There remain tensions and awkwardness between her, Rishu and his family after the marriage.
+A flashback reveals the arranged marriage between the two, where Rishu fell for Rani instantly, while she married him only because her boyfriend had abandoned her.
+There remain tensions and awkwardness between her, Rishu, and his family after the marriage.
 To add to the tense atmosphere, a nervous Rishu fails to consummate.
 The next day, he overhears her telling her mother and aunt about his failure to have sex.
-Hurt, he stops acknowledging her completely and their relation dwindles.
+Hurt, he stops acknowledging her completely and their relation deteriorates.
 His well-built and charming cousin Neel Tripathi comes over to visit, and Rani gets attracted to him.
-They subsequently begin a relationship and have sex.
+They subsequently begin a passionate affair.
 Rani falls in love and even learns how to cook mutton, despite being a vegetarian.
-Some time later, she tells him that she would like to marry him instead.
-A commitment-phobic Neel panics and runs away.
+Some time later, she tells Neel that she would like to marry him.
+Afraid of commitment, Neel panics and flees.
 Hurt, Rani blurts out the truth to Rishu.
-He develops a disliking for her but still protects her from others who chastise her actions.
+He develops a dislike of her but still protects her from others who chastise her actions.

-Meanwhile, in present-day, the police, aware of the history between Rani and Rishu, is convinced that she and Neel planned and killed Rishu.
-They use polygraphs and various other methodologies to find out her motive.
-They find footage where Neel can be seen escaping from the house, moments before the explosion.
-They also catch Rani cheating on one of the polygraphs by manipulating her blood pressure.
+Meanwhile, in present-day, the police, aware of the history between Rani and Rishu, are convinced that she and Neel planned and killed Rishu.
+They use polygraphs and various methods to find out her motive.
+They find footage where Neel is escaping from the house moments before the explosion.
+They also catch Rani cheating during one of the polygraph tests by manipulating her blood pressure.

-Back in the past, after Rani tells Rishu the truth about him and Neil after hearing it Rishu transforms into a sadist and deliberately causes physical harm to her multiple times while also trying to kill Neel who knocks him out when he tries to kill him.
-Having fallen in love with him, she bears it all, as repentance.
-Over time, they reconcile and become intimate.
+In the past, after Rani tells Rishu the truth about her and Neel, Rishu transforms into a sadist and deliberately causes physical harm to Rani multiple times while also trying to kill Neel, who knocks Rishu out when he tries to kill him.
+Having fallen in love with Rishu, Rani endures it all as repentance.
+Over time though, they reconcile and genuinely fall in love, becoming intimate.

-Narrating the events of the day-of-explosion, she tells the police that Neel came over to visit and got into an argument with them.
+Narrating the events of the day-of-explosion, Rani tells the police that Neel came over to visit and got into an argument with them.
 Rishu, subsequently, wanting to settle things with him, asked Rani to wait outside.
 The explosion occurred soon after.
-The police, know that she is lying, but fail to find any evidence or misdoing in her polygraph.
+The police know that she is lying but fail to find any evidence or misdoing in her polygraph.
 Rani is subsequently acquitted and leaves the police station smirking.